kaodell/GeoXO/README.md

 - netCDF file containing regridded population, population density, grid area, and a US mask and california mask for the grid

 #### Grid_baseline_mort.py
-This script loads county level baseline rates from the CDC wonder database and grids them to the 0.01 degree grid.
+This script loads county level baseline rates from the CDC WONDER database and grids them to the 0.01 degree grid.
 Run remote.

 Inputs:
 - County-level and state-level baseline mortality rates for 2015-2019 from the CDC WONDER database, https://wonder.cdc.gov/ucd-icd10.html, accessed 20 Sept 2022